supechicken/crdyboot/README.md

 * Verify that vboot is properly checking the signatures of all data that gets used.
-* Use the GPT attributes to determine which kernel partition to boot.
-As a first pass this can be the simplified version used in grub, but would be good to get the full thing implemented.
 * Verify that the unsafe code is correct.